ttedeschi/AnalysisFacility/docs/tutorials/dask_interactive.md

 Dask can be used as a backend for the distributed execution of ROOT's [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) computations.
 More specifically, ROOT RDataFrame supports distributed execution via the ```ROOT.RDF.Experimental.Distributed``` module.

 ## :gear: Set up
-In a notebook, once a Dask client has been deployed and a Dask client instatiated:
+In a notebook, once a Dask client has been deployed and a Dask client instatiated as described [here](./dask_init), you can start with:

 ```python
 from dask.distributed import Client